clojure-emacs/clojure-ts-mode/README.md

 #### package-vc

-Emacs 29 also includes `package-vc-install`, so you can run
+Emacs also includes `package-vc-install`, so you can run:

 ``` emacs-lisp
 (package-vc-install "https://github.com/clojure-emacs/clojure-ts-mode")